The TIAA Institute-GFLEC Personal Finance Index (P-Fin Index)

 In November 2016, Allianz, in collaboration with Director Annamaria Lusardi, surveyed a total of 10,000 (approximately 1,000 people in each country) in the western European countries of Austria, Belgium, France, Germany, Italy, the Netherlands, Portugal, Spain, Switzerland, and the United Kingdom to better understand their financial and risk literacy and financial decision making.
 The relationship between financial literacy and relevant financial outcomes (borrowing and investing behavior and planning […]

-What is the NFCS?
 The National Financial Capability Study (NFCS) is a large-scale, multi-year project that measures Americans’ financial capability.
 The FINRA Investor Education Foundation commissioned this national study in consultation with the U.S. Department of the Treasury and other federal agencies.
-The NFCS was first conducted in 2009 and then repeated every three years. […]
+The NFCS was first conducted in 2009 and then repeated every three years.
+It aims to benchmark […]

 Financial problems are common among professional athletes, as many professional athletes lack the skills necessary to effectively manage their personal finances.
 Our research shows that athletes start declaring bankruptcy as early as two years after the end of their athletic careers and 16% of NFL players will go bankrupt within the twelve years following retirement.
 Conducting research relating to the NFL and NBA, GFLEC highlighted financial issues among professional athletes and is working to create effective solutions for this group […]